 Use exercises to improve the deep core muscles, balance and proprioception (balance board or mat).

-No heavy exercises with machines and weights, work only with the own body weight.
+No heavy lifting exercises with machines and weights, work mainly with the patient’s own body weight.

 Read, research and educate yourself about this condition!

-Helpful information concerning physical therapy with EDS patients:
+Helpful information concerning physical therapy in EDS patients:

 Hypermobility, Fibromyalgia and Chronic Pain

 Alan J Hakim (Herausgeber), Rosemary J. Keer (Herausgeber), Rodney Grahame (Herausgeber)

 A Multidisciplinary Approach to Managing Ehlers-Danlos (Type III) – Hypermobility Syndrome: Working with the Chronic Complex Patient